You can add and edit your equipment in the Equipment module. There are three types of equipment you can add: "item", "case", and "kit".

 Edit your equipment

-- In the Equipment module, double-click an existing item, case or kit to edit it.
+In the category Equipment module, double-click an existing item, case or kit to edit it.

 Read our article Serial numbers to learn how to add serial numbers.

 Read our article about Items, kits, cases and accessories to learn how to add content to kits and cases.

 Read our article about Items, kits, cases and accessories to learn how to add accessories to an item, kit or case.